Request Free Consultation

 Potential Car Accident Concussion Settlement Ranges

 Every car accident concussion settlement is different, and there is never a guaranteed maximum.
-The following amounts are broad ranges that your car accident lawyer may seek for a car accident concussion, depending on the circumstances of your case.
+The following amounts are broad ranges that your Longmont car accident lawyer may seek for a car accident concussion, depending on the circumstances of your case.
+Knowing the average settlement for concussion car accident cases can help set realistic expectations based on injury severity and case specifics.

 Mild Concussions